 - Mix in chopped fruits to pitcher or glasses if desired.

 - *If you’re trying to salvage a cheap dry white wine instead of a sweet, I recommend upping the mango nectar by at least another 1/4 C.

 Do you have a favorite frozen cocktail?
-Let me know in the comments, and if you like tasty, healthy recipes, DIY ideas, and fun social event info, subscribe (on the sidebar over on the right!) to Our Sweetly Spiced Life.
-We’d love to stay in touch on Facebook too!
+Let me know in the comments, and if you like tasty, healthy recipes, DIY ideas, and fun social event info, subscribe (& get a free smoothie ebook!) to Our Sweetly Spiced Life.
+We’d love to stay in touch on Facebook and Pinterest too!